0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 CodeQL is GitHub's own industry-leading semantic code analysis engine.
 CodeQL requires no setup, because it comes fully pre-configured by us.

-To activate it and see its results, only a push commit or a merge of a PR to the default branch of your repository, is required.
+To activate it and see its results, only a push commit or a merge of a PR to the default branch of the repository, is required.

-We've also configured CodeQL to run on schedule, so every day at 8:00AM UTC, it automatically tests the code.
+We've also configured CodeQL to run on schedule, so every day at 8:00AM UTC, it automatically scans the code.

 - you can see the results here at **Security** tab -> **Code scanning alerts** -> **CodeQL**: